 Finally, we will explore the relationship of ncRNAs with network connectivity by associating ncRNAs with canonical genes through expression correlations, sequence complementarity, etc. For instance, miRNAs are known to regulate the expression level of their target genes.
 We will identify coding genes associated with miRNAs by correlating their expression levels based on RNAseq.
-In addition, we will also search for potential miRNA binding target by examining sequence complementarity in 3’UTR regions of coding genes to the seed regions, i.e. the first 2-7 bp of the mature miRNAs, using TargetScan [89].
+In addition, we will also search for potential miRNA binding targets by examining sequence complementarity in the 3’UTR regions of coding genes to the seed regions (the first 2-7 bp of the mature miRNAs) using TargetScan [89].
 We will then examine the selection pressure in ncRNAs that are associated with genes in network hubs vs. periphery.

-D-1-b-iv Variant prioritization based on Allelic activity & eQTL association (AlleleDB module)
+D-1-b-iv Variant prioritization based on allelic activity & eQTL association (AlleleDB module)

-The evident regulatory roles of the allele-specific variants assert that they will be useful in identifying functional variants.
-However, currently, there is no prioritization scheme that integrates ASB and ASE regulatory variants.
+The evident regulatory roles of the allele-specific variants suggest they will be useful in identifying functional variants.
+However, currently, there is no prioritization scheme that integrates ASB and ASE variants.
 Previous analyses have been primarily variant-specific or focused mainly on a deeply sequenced individual, GM12878 [46, 57, 62].
 Furthermore, an enrichment of rare variants among allelic variants [7] implies that a direct overlap of variants in a prioritization pipeline will not be applicable.
 (That is, we would not expect any of the allelic variants to directly overlap the rare variants prioritized by FunSeq.)
 Therefore, to enable the incorporation of allele-specific variants into the annotation pipeline, our strategy is to aggregate allelic variants into meaningful regions, or what we term ‘allelic’ genomic elements.
-We define ‘allelicity’ as the degree of how allele-specific a particular genomic element or category of elements is averaged over all the allelic variants in it.
+We define ‘allelicity’ as the degree of how allele-specific a particular genomic element or category of elements is, averaged over all the allelic variants in it.
 This is a continuous measure with a range of values as opposed to a binary variable of whether a variant is allele-specific.
-For example, an ‘allelic’ class of TF binding site might possess more ASB variants, or a particular class of elements such as enhancers and promoters might be more allelic than another.
+For example, an ‘allelic’ class of TF binding sites might possess more ASB variants, or a particular class of elements such as enhancers and promoters might be more allelic than another.
 In a similar vein, we also plan to extend this approach to integrate another category of regulatory variants: quantitative trait loci (QTL), such as DNase I hyper sensitivity QTLs (dsQTLs), splice QTLs (sQTLs) and expression QTLs (eQTLs).
 All the results will be housed in a central repository, which we called the AlleleDB.
-This will be used as part of the pipeline to prioritize variants, by up-weighting those input variants that are found in our list of allelic and eQTL elements.
+This will be used as part of the pipeline to prioritize variants, by up-weighting those variants found in our list of allelic and eQTL elements.

-D-2 Approach Aim 2 - Implement an efficient & easy-to-use FunSeq pipeline & run on all the germline variants in TCGA/ICGC
+D-2 Approach Aim 2 - Implement an efficient & easy-to-use FunSeq pipeline & run it on all the germline variants in TCGA/ICGC

 In this aim, we will provide an efficient implementation of FunSeq, including the development of a weighting system to bring together all its features, the calling all the rare germline variants in sequenced tumor genomes, and then running FunSeq on them to develop a prioritized variant and element list.
 Overall, using FunSeq functional prioritization plus screening out the common variants will allow us to identify the rare variants with the greatest impact.
 We cautiously note that unlike GWA studies, which look for association signal, our method prioritizes variants based on functional information.
-Thus, the variants identified by our pipeline are highly likely the causal variants.
-Furthermore, we will analyze the element-wise recurrence of these rare variants with somatic variants.
+Thus, the variants identified by our pipeline are likely to be the causal variants.
+Furthermore, we will analyze the element-wise recurrence of these rare variants with somatic ones.

 D-2-a Preliminary results in developing efficient tools & calling variants on a large-scale